missionpinball/mpf-docs/install/mac.rst

 This command does a few things:

+First, it connects to the internet and downloads / updates MPF to the latest version.

-First, it registers a system-wide shortcut called ``mpf`` with your system, so that when you're in your pinball machine folder you can type ``mpf`` and it will be able to find the MPF launch command inside the MPF app.
+Second, it registers a system-wide shortcut called ``mpf`` with your system, so that when you're in your pinball machine folder you can type ``mpf`` and it will be able to find the MPF launch command inside the MPF app.

-Second it registers a command ``kivy`` which is a link to the copy of Python that's included inside the MPF app package, which is actually based on a media framework called Kivy.
+Finally, it registers a command ``kivy`` which is a link to the copy of Python that's included inside the MPF app package, which is actually based on a media framework called Kivy.
 (You'll need this if you want to update anything inside the MPF app without having to re-download the whole thing again.)